FH96/RidgeFBA/README.md

 ```

  #### Input:
   **metabolic model**: Metabolic models conatin sotoichiometric matrix above all and also other information such as flux boundaries and Gene-Protein-Reaction rules.
 They can be found in different formats including .xml.
 Metabolic models can be downloaded from [BiGG Models](http://bigg.ucsd.edu/) or elsewhere.

-  **c** : A vector with the same length as the metabolic model reactions, determining the objective function
+  **c** : A vector with the same length as the metabolic model reactions, determining the objective function.
-  For example, if biomass is meant to be the objective function, the corresponding element in c vector is set to 1 and the others are zero
+  For example, if biomass is meant to be the objective function, the corresponding element in c vector is set to 1 and the others are zero.

   **lambda** : Regularization coefficient for the L2 norm term in the objective function of the optimization problem.
 The larger lambda is, the smaller the flux vector will be.

  #### Output:
-  **flux_vector**: It is the calculated flux distribution, which is of type Vector{Float64} (a vector whose elements are Float94), So this can be indexed and used like any other vector.
+  **flux_vector**: It is the calculated flux distribution, which is of type Vector{Float64} (a vector whose elements are Float64), So this can be indexed and used like any other vector.